Coconut Cake: A towering triple-layer beauty, filled & iced with a fluffy, marshmallow-y frosting, & topped with mounds of sweet shredded coconut.

 Coating a frosted cake in dessicated coconut.

-You could also try 7-minute frosting, which is a classic choice and very similar to this.
+You could also try 7-minute frosting, a classic choice that’s similar to this.

 Tall wedge of coconut cream cake, served on a pink glass plate with a white pedestal in the background.